BlocklyDuino/BlocklyDuino/README.md

 ### Developpers
 To work on BlocklyDuino, you need google blockly, google closure and python

-- Clone the repository with submodules : `git clone --recurse-submodules https://github.com/BlocklyDuino/BlocklyDuino`
+- Clone the repository : `git clone https://github.com/BlocklyDuino/BlocklyDuino`
 - Checkout the v2 branch : `git checkout v2`
+- Update submodules : `git submodule update --init`

-This will clone as submodules, google blockly and google-closure library.
+This will clone google blockly and google-closure library as submodules.

-Then when you change a block, you will need to run the build.py python script
+Then when you change a block, you will need to run the `build.py` python script in blockly

 ### ChangeLog